Mutrux Firm Injury Lawyers

 missouri dog bite lawyers

-Dogs are not allowed to roam freely in Columbia; instead, they must be kept in a building, cage, or leash.
+Dogs are not allowed to roam freely in Missouri; instead, they must be kept in a building, cage, or leash.

 Dog owners are also in charge of making sure their animals don’t hurt people by jumping on them or knocking them over.
 A Missouri dog attack lawyer may contend that an owner’s negligence caused the injury, holding them legally responsible, if they neglect these obligations.